Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 COSE structures consumed by signature verifiers SHOULD instead use the corresponding algorithm identifier listed in the "verification algorithm" column.

+All algorithm identifiers in {{tbl-cose-algs-arkg-sign}} denote signature algorithm suites where:

+- Key generation consists of executing `ARKG-Derive-Seed` to derive or generate an ARKG seed pair, and disclosing the public seed.

+- Signing consists of first executing `ARKG-Derive-Public-Key` to derive a verification public key and key handle, then executing `ARKG-Derive-Private-Key` with that key handle to derive the private signing key, and finally using the derived private signing key to generate a signature valid under the derived verification public key.
+  Multiple signings can also be done with the same verification public key and key handle.

+- Verification consists of executing the verification algorithm indicated in the table, using the derived verification public key.

 {: #tbl-cose-algs-arkg-sign title="COSE algorithms for signing with an ARKG-derived key."}
 | Name               | Value                    | Verification algorithm | Description |
 | ------------------ | ------------------------ | ---------------------- | ----------- |